Who comes to St Saviour’s?

 What is communion?

 This is a service where bread and wine are blessed and shared.
-We remember all that Jesus has done for us, and to recollect that we belong to God.
+We remember all that Jesus has done for us and that we belong to God.
 It is also a time to consider our unity to both past and present believers through our faith in Him.
+Find more information about communion (sometimes called the Eucharist) here.

 Usually our ministers and helpers will give out bread and wine to those who come forward to the communion table.
 We use non-alcoholic wine.
 If you do not wish to take communion but would like to receive a blessing, please ask for this when you go forward.